telerik/kendo-intl/docs/cldr/index.md

 To load the CLDR data, use the [`load`]({% cldrapi_internalization %}#load) method.

-> Supplemental data should be loaded first, before other culture scripts.
-It requires to be loaded only once.
+> Before other culture scripts, you have to load the supplemental data first.
+It requires you to load it just once.

 ```
 import { cldr, load } from '@telerik/kendo-intl';